 I liked the course a lot.
 The setting is very picturesque and rustic with the mountains, an orange grove and tall pine trees lining all the holes.
 The layout is solid.
 It’s not super tough, but it pays to keep it straight and out of the trees.
 There are plenty of dogleg holes that are somewhat tight off the tee, but open up as you get closer to the greens.
 The greens themselves are pretty basic with not a lot of protection or undulation.
 The course has a few minor elevation changes, but it’s mostly flat.

 The conditions were superb in my opinion.
 I had read on GK this course was in as good a shape as ever, but I had kind of read that in relative terms…as in “normally it’s a dump, but it’s as nice now as it’s gonna get.”
 It was near immaculate out there.
 It was very green and lush from tee too green.
 It featured well-manicured fairways and deep rough that was definitely penalizing.
 The greens were in very nice shape.
-Much slower than what I played earlier in the day, but still looked and played nicely.
+Much slower than what I played earlier in the day, but the surfaces still looked and played nicely.

 Though it’s definitely out of the way in Fillmore, this is an enjoyable course and now is a great time to play it with the conditions as they are.
 I will definitely find an excuse to come and play out here again someday.